 Policy Statement:

 Water safety policies and procedures help keep children safe in and around water, and support children’s learning in a safe environment.
-Mackay Family Day Care Educators will ensure that the highest level of safety is maintained at all times in relation to water features, ponds, pools, spas, water tanks, buckets and water based activities at the family day care residence/venue.
+Mackay Family Day Care Is committed to eliminating and minimising risks associated with water play, water hazards and aquatic environments

 Particular attention will be paid to any water hazards when planning outings.